HenryChen4/city_finder/README.md

 # city_finder
-Finding 5 closest cities to an epicenter point by using the breadth first search algorithm
+Finding 5 closest cities to an epicenter point by using an original first search algorithm

 trying a new approach to limit the number of http requests to reduce errors and increase performance.